PAMGuard/PAMGuard/src/rawDeepLearningClassifier/deep_learning_help.md

   <img width="550" height="700" src = "resources/default_settings_humpback_1.png">
 </p>

 _Default models can be downloaded.
-Defautl models are models which are published, open and have been known to work well.
-More will be added to PAMGaurd over time_
+Default models are models which are published, open and have been known to work well amongst the bioacoustics community.
+More will be added to PAMGaurd over time.
+If you you would like your model to become a defualt model then drop PAMGuard support an email._

 ## Running